Who are you?

 Personal work involves everyone – or, the ‘so what/what now’ effect

-We see disheartening reports fairly often of the “blowback” from D&I initiatives.
-Recent research from Ernst and Young and ORC International shows that White men feel left out of diversity initiatives.
+We often see disheartening reports of the “blowback” from D&I initiatives.
+Research from Ernst and Young and ORC International shows that White men feel left out of diversity initiatives.
 Studies have also shown that, when not implemented correctly, bias training can actually activate more bias or spark a backlash.

 When working with dominant identities, Noor found that identity mapping and dialogue could lead to increased personal accountability.